CtrlK

 Completeness

-Clearly answers both 'what' (creating, scheduling, optimizing social media content across platforms) and 'when' (explicit 'Use when' clause with extensive trigger terms and scenarios).
-Also includes a helpful cross-reference to content-strategy for disambiguation.
+The description clearly answers both 'what' (creating, scheduling, optimizing social media content, repurposing, short-form video scripting) and 'when' (explicit 'Use when' clause with extensive trigger terms and platform mentions).
+It also includes helpful boundary-setting with references to related skills (content-strategy, ad-creative).

 3 / 3